 Welcome to Year 4

-We would like to welcome you and your child to Year 4's class page.
-We will add many exciting things to our webpage throughout the year.
+Miss Garbett would like to welcome you and your child to Year 4's class page.
 We hope your find the information useful.

 We begin each day with guided reading, English and Maths.
-In addition, children will be read with individually at least once per week.
-Lessons that are part of the wider curriculum are usually taught during the afternoon including: History, Geography, Science, P.E, Art, Music, PSHE, R.E and D&T.
+Lessons that are part of the wider curriculum are usually taught during the afternoon including: History, Geography, Science, P.E, Art, Music, computing, PSHE, R.E and D&T.

 Our Topics this year include:

-We will be writing, editing and improving a range of different text types including character descriptions, story setting, instructions and non-chronological reports.
+We will be writing, editing and improving a range of different text types including character descriptions, story setting and an alternative ending.

 Useful Websites for Maths